dadrian/dadrian.io/content/blog/posts/corporate-support-xz.md

 What about hiring maintainers as employees?
 Well, you still have to be an employee.
 You're going to have to do employee things like performance reviews and goal setting.
-Instead of what was a self-guided open-source project, you have a job with a salary open code and maybe open governance, but you've lost the freedom that came with an open-source project.
+Instead of what was a self-guided open-source project, you have a job with a salary, open code, and maybe open governance, but you've lost the freedom that came with an open-source project.
 You have a job, and having a job is fundamentally different from building something [as a gift][apenwarr-open-source].
 Eventually, this starts to look like corporate open